Take a Nole to Work!

 - What kinds of industries may participate?

-- All industries are welcome to participate.
+- All industries are welcome, and encouraged, to participate.

 - Which students participate?